House Fires: How To Get Out Alive

 If you crawl to the door of your room and feel that the door frame or doorknob is warm don’t open it.
 Place clothes or blankets around the door to stop smoke from getting in the room.
 The next thing you should do is go to your window.
 If you’re trapped on the second story and escape later can help you.
 You should always teach your family at least two ways to escape from every room.

 Most fatal fires occur in homes that don’t have any working smoke alarms.
 You should have a smoke alarm works on every floor of your house and outside every bedroom.
 If he has children you should test your smoke alarms at night to see if it wakes them up.
+Fire protection plan should always be a priority to prevent any mishaps from happening.
+Make sure you have fully tested fire equipment all the time.

 Make sure your fire systems are safe and compliant today!